-Sure, it’s bad enough that the Nats traded two of its top players to the Los Angeles Dodgers.
+Sure, it’s bad enough that the Nats traded two of THEIR top players to the Los Angeles Dodgers.

 But if you’ve also got a futures bet riding on the fate of this year’s Nationals squad, the blockbuster trade is doubly disappointing.